Woman driving a car with man in the passenger seat, both smiling

 If you’re replacing your old car, you might trade it in to a dealer or sell it to help you earn extra cash.
 Some dealerships reduce the cost of your new car if you trade in your old vehicle.
 Researching your old car’s value could help you negotiate the best deal.

-You could also sell your old car if your dealership doesn’t offer what you’re looking for.
-Finding a buyer may take extra time and effort but could be worth it if it means getting something for your old car.
+You could also sell your current car if your dealership doesn’t offer what you’re looking for.
+It may take extra time and effort to find a buyer but could be worth it if it means getting something for your old car.

 Get a side job

 If you can’t make room in your budget for a new car, a side job could increase your income.
 Consider your availability, lifestyle, and skills.
 Popular side gigs include freelance writing, selling your art, babysitting, or food delivery.
-You might consider placing all your extra income into a separate savings account for your new car.
+You might consider placing all your extra income into a dedicated savings account for your new vehicle.
+That way, you won’t be tempted to spend the extra cash on other things.

 Next steps